 When your mattress sag the most important thing is to find the cause.
 For instance, if it sags on the sides this might be as a result of you sitting on the sides putting your shoes on.
 Others like the king-size mattresses will sag at the center.
 To solve this, you need to flip the mattress on other sides for even wear and tear.
-For more information about fixing mattress sagging check out it here Fixing mattress sagging.
+For more information about fixing mattress sagging, take a look at this article: Fixing mattress sagging.

 Foam mattresses emit a chemical smell due to the materials and chemicals incorporated.
 However, this should not bother you because the odor fades away after a few days.
 You can try positioning your bed at an open and airy place and let it remain there until the smell fades out.
 Alternatively, you can sprinkle baking soda over the mattress to diffuse the odor and then vacuum it after an hour.